Blunkn/SIT_CodeSentinel/README.md

 CodeSentinel is a Chrome extension that scrapes a GitHub repository web page for potential malicious code.
 It warns developers and users alike of such code before they clone/fetch/pull from the repo for their own uses.

+!
+DISCLAIMER

+This is a proof-of-concept extension because our lecturers told us to create a "novel" web security solution.

+This extension is imperfect and may not detect very unique malicious code signatures.

+We are but poor university students and bear no responsibility for any malicious code that slips through during scans.

+Audit code manually yourself or use a better, production-quality code scanner.

 ## Features
 ---
 - Scans a repository's source code while on its web page.